 Is this a real headline or some fictional dystopian announcement?
 If you chose a real headline, you are unfortunately correct.
 What started out as a normal Friday morning at a Florida water plant back in February 2021 ended up being just a click away from catastrophe.

 While at his workstation’s computer, one of the plant’s employees, who chose to remain nameless, was dumbfounded when he realized that his mouse cursor was gliding across the screen on its own, or so he thought.
-Hackers had actually commandeered the controls to his computer through a software program called TeamViewer.
+Hackers had actually commandeered the controls when they gained access through the primary software used by the company’s employees, called TeamViewer.